 The best way to determine your candidacy for corneal cross-linking is to talk to your eye doctor.
 A comprehensive examination and review of your symptoms will help your doctor recommend the best treatment for your eye condition.

-Your doctor will schedule an evaluation to evaluate and discuss your condition.
+Your doctor will schedule a clinic visit to evaluate and discuss your condition.
 At this visit, you will undergo a detailed eye examination including vision assessment, corneal thickness (pachymetry) measurement, and mapping of the corneal shape (topography).
 This helps your doctor assess how to best treat your eyes.

 It is normal to experience discomfort, blurred vision, and sensitivity to light for days or weeks after your procedure.
 You will be prescribed anti-inflammatory eye drops to help reduce inflammation and antibiotic drops to prevent infection.
 Make sure to keep your eyes clean and avoid rubbing them after the procedure.
 If you experience pain that gets progressively worse, a sudden decrease in vision, or anything else out of the ordinary, contact your doctor immediately.